SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Third-party plugins require risk consent**
 If you are using third-party plugins, a SonarQube administrator needs to acknowledge the risk involved with third-party plugins when prompted in SonarQube after upgrading. ([MMF-2301](https://jira.sonarsource.com/browse/MMF-2301)).

+**PostgreSQL Support**
+SonarQube now supports PostgreSQL 13, and it no longer supports PostgreSQL 9.3, 9.4, or 9.5.

 ## Release 8.8 Upgrade Notes
 **CSS analysis now requires Node.js 10+**
 In order to analyze CSS code, you now need to have Node.js 10+ installed on the machine running the scan.